Ubiquitous non-Majorana Zero-Bias Conductance Peaks in Nanowire Devices

 In conclusion, we have demonstrated that many of the commonly discussed features of MBS in nanowires, such as gap closing, zero-bias pinning in magnetic field or gate, and peak oscillations around zero bias, are ubiquitous and easily observed when ensembles of trivial ABS are present.
 Evidence of MBS in tunneling experiments should therefore be accompanied by detailed studies of subgap resonances in the extended gate voltage range.
+For example, an earlier study of a similar device has revealed zero-bias peaks occupying a large continuous region of field-gate space with a boundary similar to the basic topological condition \cite{JChen2017}.

-Since tunneling measurements have so far not yielded a definite MBS proof, it is intuitively attractive to explore more sophisticated techniques, e.g. the fractional Josephson effect \cite{RokhinsonNPhys2012}, Majorana fusion or even braiding \cite{AasenPRX2016}.
+Nevertheless, since tunneling measurements have so far not yielded a definite MBS proof, it is intuitively attractive to explore more sophisticated techniques, e.g. the fractional Josephson effect \cite{RokhinsonNPhys2012}, Majorana fusion or even braiding \cite{AasenPRX2016}.
 However, the added measurement complexity will not help resolve the experimental limitations of the tunneling experiments, since the limitations remain rooted in the growth and fabrication.
 It is also unclear whether advanced techniques can reveal signatures unique to MBS, and whether they are better at distinguishing MBS from ABS \cite{houzetprl2013}.
 At the same time, tunneling remains powerful in surveying the subgap spectra in proximitized nanowires, thereby guiding device design and fabrication towards a more ideal regime in which MBS can be demonstrated unambiguously.

 We thank V. Mourik and K. Zuo for comments on the manuscript.
 T.D.S. acknowledges NSF DMR-1414683.
 S.M.F. acknowledges NSF DMR-1743972, NSF PIRE-1743717, ONR and ARO.

 \begin{widetext}